On radius of convergence of $q$-deformed real numbers: Miscellaneous experiments

 We wonder if for other quadratic irrationals the radius of convergence is an algebraic number of degree~$2^n$ (like in the theory of ruler-and-compass construction) as it was for~$\varphi,\sqrt{2}$, and for the above example, but we have no explicit formulas in general.

 \bigbreak {\bf Acknowledgements}.
 We are very grateful to the Mathematisches Forschungsinstitut Oberwolfach for the hospitality during our RiP stay in summer 2020, when this project was started.
-We are pleased to thank Jenya Ferapontov and Sergei Tabachnikov for fruitful discussions.
-This paper was partially supported by the ANR project ANR-19-CE40-0021.
+We would like to thank also Jenya Ferapontov and Sergei Tabachnikov for fruitful discussions, and the anonymous referee for pointing out several inaccuracies in the first version of the paper.
+The work of VO was partially supported by the ANR project ANR-19-CE40-0021.